-In November 2018, Google publicly released the ability to have an LDAP server authenticate users on Windows machines using their G Suite credentials.
+In November 2018, Google publicly released the ability to have an LDAP server authenticate users on Windows machines using their Google Workspace credentials.
 Our team published an article on how to set this up, and we noticed a lot of interest in this topic.
 This was an exciting advancement, but left some administrators wanting more as they could not manage user or device policies on those Windows devices; it was strictly related to access.
-Google has been working hard to address the features which were missing in the original solution, and have delivered a new option with enhanced features over the Secure LDAP with the new Windows 10 management features from within the Admin Console.
+Google has been working hard to address the features which were missing in the original solution, and have delivered a new option with enhanced features over the Secure LDAP with the new Windows 10 management features from within the Admin console.

 There is still room to grow and improve, but with the direction Google’s taken in the latest iteration of Windows management, the dream of a one-stop platform is nearly within reach.
 You can connect with us to talk in more detail about your school’s environment and how to best manage your Windows devices.